tawandakasunzuma/TAWKAS25106_FTO2502_A1_TawandaKasunzuma_SDF_Portfolio_Piece/README.md

 ## Description

 This project is a personal website built using HTML and CSS.
-I used a Figma design file as a reference, to create a fully responsive site that displays my skills.
+I used a Figma design file as a reference, to creating a fully responsive site that displays my skills.
 This project helped me practice vital fundamental web development skills and gain confidence for my future portfolio.

 ## Project Overview